semgrep/bento/PRIVACY.md

 * Client’s raw IP address
 * User’s source code

-## Sample data and definition of fields
+## Sample data and description of fields

 This is a sample blob of data collected by Bento and sent to r2c:
 ```json